microchip-pic-avr-examples/pic16f18446-sensor-board-temperature-measurement/README.md

 <a href="https://www.microchip.com" rel="nofollow"><img src="images/microchip.png" alt="MCHP" width="300"/></a>

-## Using the PIC16F18446 Microcontroller
+## Sensor Board Temperature Measurement Using the PIC16F18446 Microcontroller

 The PIC16F184xx family has a new Analog-to-Digital Converter with Computation (ADCC) with a 12-bit resolution.
 This project shows the reading of an analog temperature sensor (MCP9701) using the ADCC.